EpicEric/sandhole/README.md

 ## Features

-- Written in Rust.
 - HTTP port forwarding through SSH.
 - Automatic HTTPS support (with a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert)).
 - Automatic subdomain assignment (by default), with options for deterministic assignment.
 - Authenticate proxy tunnels through DNS, via a TXT record containing the authorized key's fingerprint.
-- Comprehensive testing of features.
+- Written in Rust, with comprehensive testing of features.